Night-vision device: Generation 3

-Third-generation night-vision systems, developed in the late 1980s, maintained the MCP from Gen II, but used a gallium arsenide photocathode, with improved resolution.
-GA photocathodes are primarily manufactured by L3Harris Technologies and Elbit Systems of America and imaged light from 500-900 nm.
+Third-generation night-vision systems, developed in the late 1980s, maintained the MCP from Gen II, but used a gallium arsenide (GaAs) photocathode, with improved resolution.
+GaAs photocathodes are primarily manufactured by L3Harris Technologies and Elbit Systems of America and imaged light from 500 nm (blue-green to near infrared).
 In addition, the MCP was coated with an ion barrier film to increase tube life.
 However, the ion barrier allowed fewer electrons to pass through.
 The ion barrier increased the "halo" effect around bright spots or light sources.
-Light amplification (and power consumption) with these devices improved to around ±30,000–±50,000.
+Because of those negative effects the ion barriers on newer tubes were made significantly thinner.
+Light amplification (and power consumption) with these devices improved to around 30,000 fL/fc.